-The method for swatching: cast on for every other needle rib, knit 2 circular rows, followed by one row rib, transfer all stitches to the ribber.
+The method for swatching: cast on for every other needle rib, knit 2 circular rows, followed by one-row rib, transfer all stitches to the ribber.
 For an open stitch cast on directions and photos see later post

-Set machine for every needle rib, COR, an extra needle in work at each end on main bed; cancel end needle selection (KC II), make the first pass toward the color changer; needles will be selected in pattern.
+Set machine for every needle rib, COR, an extra needle in work at each end on the main bed; cancel end needle selection (KC II), make the first pass toward the color changer; needles will be selected in pattern.

 The ribber is set to knit every needle except for circular cast on rows, the main bed to slip < —– > throughout; I put a piece of tape at the edge of the knit on each side, just in front of needle butts in A position, to help keep from accidentally moving extra needles into work after dropping whole rows of stitches

-COL change color, as carriage moves to right, selected needles will pick up stitches on the main bed, creating the long stitches when dropped, while the next row of pattern is selected, so by the time the carriage has reached the right side of the machine, needles will have flatlined; using any convenient tool (I use the edge of a piece of garter bar or cast on comb, bring needles involved in patterning out far enough to drop stitches, check that all needles are empty, push needles back to B position: COR
+COL change color, as carriage moves to the right, selected needles will pick up stitches on the main bed, creating the long stitches when dropped, while the next row of pattern is selected, so by the time the carriage has reached the right side of the machine, needles will have flatlined; using any convenient tool (I use the edge of a piece of garter bar or cast on comb, bring needles involved in patterning out far enough to drop stitches, check that all needles are empty, push needles back to B position: COR

-COR: as carriage moves to left again toward color changer, ribber only will knit all stitches (does so every row), needles will be selected for the next row of long stitches, selected needles are not knitting.
+COR: as the carriage moves to the left again toward color changer, ribber only will knit all stitches (does so every row), needles will be selected for the next row of long stitches, selected needles are not knitting.
 Colors are changed every 2 rows

 the pattern and the “color separations” , achieved using Gimp